Nourishing bowls are the best way to get your nutrients in any time of year. Comfort food that will fill body and soul.

 - They are especially high in vitamins A, C, E, and B6 and manganese

-- Easier to digest than potatoes, because sweet potato contain more dietary fiber and less starch
+- Easier to digest than potatoes, because sweet potato contains more dietary fiber and less starch

 - 4 large sweet potato tubers ( I used golden kumara and purple Maori sweet potatoes) washed and cut into wedges